 Hiding in your room

 As scary as meeting lots of new strangers sounds, it isn’t actually that bad!
-Remember everyone feels the same as you and it is important to connect and make friends as you have to live with these people for a whole year!
+Remember everyone’s in the same boat as you and it is important to connect and make friends, as you have to live with these people for a whole year!

-Moving in is the ideal time to make new friends and to bond with your flatmates, everyone is in the same boat and friendship groups haven’t been formed yet, so don’t leave it too late.
+Moving in is the ideal time to make new friends and to bond with your flatmates, friendship groups haven’t been formed yet, so don’t leave it too late.
 Just remember everyone is in the same situation as you are.
 So prop that door open and offer them a beer or brew and be sociable.

 Leaving everything until the night before

 Why does nearly every student leave their work to the last minute?
-With all sense of planning and organising going straight out of the window.
-The best time to finish that essay is not 3am of the morning it’s due in.
+All sense of planning and organising goes straight out of the window.
+The best time to finish that essay is not on the same morning that it’s due in.

 A little forward planning and some organisation can actually help to improve those grades and decrease your stress levels.
-It also gives you an opportunity to reflect on the work and a head start over your flat mates who may be rushing around to finish whilst you’re free for a night out!
+It also gives you an opportunity to reflect on the work and get a head start over your flatmates who may be rushing around to finish whilst you’re free for a night out!